 Image by Miami Herald MCT via Getty Images

 This 1800-hectare preserve is formed from three old plantations, including the Savonet Plantation (now the excellent Savonet Museum; combination ticket available).
 The park has two driving routes and eight hiking trails, which provide a variety of perspectives on the island's landscape, flora and fauna.
 It takes two to three hours to hike to the summit of Christoffel Mountain (375m), the island's highest point.
-You'll want to bring plenty of water and get an early start – 11am at the latest.
+To summit, you'll need to begin by 10am.
+Bring lots of water.

-Attractions of the Mountain Car Route include an orchid trail, old copper mines, plantation house ruins and fabulous views.
-The Northern Car Route – heading to the coast – is great for birding and Caquetio cave paintings.
-These routes are also popular among mountain bikers: again, get an early start.
+Attractions of the Mountain Car Route include an orchid trail, old copper mines, plantation-house ruins and fabulous views.
+The Northern Car Route – heading to the coast – is great for birding and Caquetío cave paintings.
+These routes are also popular among mountain bikers; you must bring your own bike and, again, get an early start.